 I look forward to sharing the gift of Africa with you!

-Henry is certified by the Kenya Professional Guide Association (KPSGA).His enthusiasms about the culture, wildlife and the ecosystems have earned him as among the most sought after tour leaders in the safari industry.
+Henry is certified by the Kenya Professional Guide Association (KPSGA).His knowledge about the culture, wildlife, and the ecosystems have earned him as among the most sought after tour leaders in the safari industry.